 The keyphrase distribution check in Yoast SEO

-If you have Yoast SEO Premium, the keyphrase distribution check assesses whether you’ve distributed your focus keyphrase evenly over the copy you’ve written.
+If you have Yoast SEO Premium or Yoast SEO for Shopify, the keyphrase distribution check assesses whether you’ve distributed your focus keyphrase evenly over the copy you’ve written.
 It also takes the synonyms you’ve entered and morphological forms of the words of your keyphrase (only in a limited number of languages for now) into account.
 The check scans your copy and determines where you’ve used the words from your keyphrase in your text.

-If you stay on topic throughout your text and use synonyms now and then, you’ll get a green bullet.
-If, for instance, you use the words from your focus keyphrase or its synonyms a lot in the beginning, but you don’t mention them at the end, you’ll get an orange or red bullet.
+If you stay on topic throughout your text and use synonyms now and then, you’ll get a green traffic light.
+If, for instance, you use the words from your focus keyphrase or its synonyms a lot in the beginning, but you don’t mention them at the end, you’ll get an orange or red traffic light.
 Clicking on the highlight button will reveal which parts of the text already contain your keyphrase.
 That way, you’ll see which parts of your text need improvement.

 How to improve your keyphrase distribution

-If you get an orange or even a red bullet for keyphrase distribution in the Yoast SEO Premium plugin, you can quite easily fix that.
+If you get an orange or even a red traffic light for keyphrase distribution, you can quite easily fix that.
 It might sound a bit obvious, but the key is finding a good balance in using your focus keyphrase throughout the page.
 Don’t use it too often within a shorter piece of text.
 Keep it easy to read.
 But also: don’t forget to consistently use the keyphrase throughout the page.
 By using it in several places in the whole text, you show that you’re still talking about the subject there and that you haven’t strayed from the topic at hand.

 Synonyms can help

 And here’s a great tip: make use of synonyms.
-Yoast SEO Premium now lets you add synonyms and related keyphrases.
+Yoast SEO Premium and Yoast SEO for Shopify let you add synonyms and related keyphrases.
 It’s probably easier anyway, to write a text without repeating the same term all the time.
 Also, using different versions of your keyphrase makes your content easier to read for people.
 You don’t have to worry about Google, as it understands context and synonyms better and better.
 Let’s go back to the example we just discussed, in which the focus keyword “dog” was used a lot, all in the first paragraph of the text.

-The score for keyphrase distribution is better in this version, worthy of a green bullet even.
+The score for keyphrase distribution is better in this version, worthy of a green traffic light even.
 The word “dog” has been used less and spread more over the rest of the text.
 Also, synonyms of the word “dog” have been used to increase readability.

 Yoast SEO Premium and synonyms